 - Taxi: Bangkok taxi goes by meter.
 First kilometer is THB 30.
 Next kilometer is on average THB 6.

 - Motorcycle taxi: Motorcycle taxi is one of the city’s famous experience, sometimes can be too much of experience.
 Pickup points can be found at street corners.
-Fare vary but, by law, every pickup point should have a poster displaying fares for nearby destinations. — Don’t forget the helmet and advise your travel insurance terms and conditions.
+Fare vary but, by law, every pickup point should have a poster displaying fares for nearby destinations.
+Should agreed with the price before get on the ride. — Don’t forget the helmet and advise your travel insurance terms and conditions.

 - Check Wikitravel’s Bangkok page for some useful travel advise.